Page Contributor(s): Lynn Sugden, Sherwood Park, AB; Bruce Hamilton, Palm Desert, CA, USA; Carl Hansen, Gurnsey, UK

 With Alpe d’Huez, Col du Tourmalet is a tour and world legend.
 This is the highest pass in the Pyrenees and, as of 2022, has been included in the Tour de France a record 89 times between its first appearance in 1910 and 2023.
 From 1919 to 1939, Tourmalet was included in the TdF every year except 1922, and then only because the tour rerouted due to heavy snow.

 2019 featured comments on the official website for the Tour de France

-Although no other climb has appeared more times in the Tour, Tourmalet has only been the finish twice (a third time will occur July 20, 2019, stage 14).
+Although no other climb has appeared more times in the Tour, Tourmalet has only been the finish three times (most recently at stage 14 on July 20, 2019).

 Jean-Pierre Danguillaume won the first stage to finish on Col du Tourmalet (1974).

 Tourmalet has a rich TdF history that began with its very first appearance in The Tour.
 The legendary TdF organizer, Henri Desgrance had decided to include Tourmalet in the 1910 tour.
 The first rider over Col du Tourmalet on July 21, 1910 was eventual 1910 tour winner frenchman Octave Lapize.
-The fact that Lapize unleashed on tour organizers as he reached the pass is not disputed -- what he said, however, is variously reported as either some or all of the following: “murderers,” “assassins,” and/or “criminals.”
+Lapize was overtaken on the next climb (Col d’Aubisque).
+At this time Lapize unleashed on tour organizers as he reached the pass - this is not disputed.
+What he said, however, is variously reported as either some or all of the following: “murderers,” “assassins,” and/or “criminals.”
 Sadly, Lapize was to die seven years later from injuries sustained when his fighter plane was shot down during WWI.